metablaster/WindowsFirewallRuleset/Rules/IPv6/README.md

 # IPv6 directory

-Root directory for all IPv6 firewall rules
+Root directory of all IPv6 firewall rules